 \subsubsection{Data Transmission}

-The processes of construction and synchronization are essentially the same in this part, differing only in the volume and frequency of data transfer.
-Therefore, the communication encompassed by GOST must achieve compressed data transmission with high timeliness over SAGSIN.
+The communication encompassed by GOST must achieve compressed data transmission with high timeliness over SAGSIN.

-Due to the characteristics of GOST at the knowledge-based and data-driven layers, it is inherently well-suited for semantic communication within SAGSIN.
+In contrast to traditional methods that rely on scheduling, modulation, and coding to achieve low-latency communication \cite{Bin_Li, Deng2024OptimizingAO}, GOST, with its characteristics at the knowledge-based and data-driven layers, is inherently well-suited for semantic communication within SAGSIN.
 This approach extracts semantics from signals at the transmitter for encoding and reconstructs the original information through semantic recovery at the receiver.
 This process reduces transmission bandwidth requirements \cite{Okegbile2025FLeSAF} and enhances information timeliness.

-By fundamentally leveraging advanced AI and DL technologies to realize the paradigm of ``\textit{understand first, then transmit},'' Avi \textit{et al.} \cite{Avi} design an intelligent semantic communication system where the transmitter employs domain-specific mobile segment anything model (MSAM) for semantic perception and extraction, while the receiver utilizes GAN to achieve high-quality data reconstruction under varying SNR.
-The experimental results demonstrate a 93.45\% data reduction in communication, which is critical for mitigating the severe bandwidth limitations within the resource-constrained SAGSIN environment.
-Furthermore, addressing the highly dynamic topology of integrated networks, in \cite{Wanting_Yang}, the authors propose a DRL-agent-driven framework for generative semantic communication, enabling adaptive semantic extraction and sampling through semantic tracking and channel condition monitoring, with semantic reconstruction achieved via GAI.
-To address uncertain channel environments, JSCC is widely adopted in semantic communication, overcoming channel fading through joint optimization at both transmitter and receiver levels \cite{Weihan_Zhang}.
+By fundamentally leveraging advanced AI and DL technologies to realize the paradigm of ``\textit{understand first, then transmit}.''
+As represented by \cite{Avi}, the paper designs an intelligent semantic communication system where the transmitter employs a domain-specific mobile segment anything model (MSAM) for semantic perception and extraction, while the receiver utilizes GAN to achieve high-quality data reconstruction under varying SNR.
+Besides \cite{Avi}, technologies such as DRL, GAI, and JSCC have also been widely applied, demonstrating promising results in areas such as semantic adaptive sampling and extraction, as well as overcoming channel fading \cite{Wanting_Yang}\cite{Weihan_Zhang}.